 Phase 1: Discovery and Current-State Assessment

-- Interview frontline agents and service desk managers — not just IT leadership — about what the current system actually does vs what it is supposed to do
+- Interview frontline agents and service desk managers about what the current system actually does versus what it is supposed to do

-- Identify all informal workarounds agents have built over time.
-These are undocumented processes that will break on go-live day if not captured now
+- Identify all informal workarounds agents have built over time — these are undocumented processes that will break on go-live day if not captured

-- Run a full data audit: identify duplicate records, inconsistent ticket categorisation, orphaned assets, outdated user accounts
+- Run a full data audit covering duplicate records, inconsistent ticket categorisation, orphaned assets, and outdated user accounts

-- Make a deliberate decision on historic data — what migrates, what gets archived, what gets deleted.
-Do not default to migrating everything
+- Make a deliberate decision on historic data: what migrates, what gets archived, what gets deleted

-- Capture current baseline KPIs: MTTR, FCR rate, SLA adherence, ticket volume by category.
-You need a before picture to prove the after
+- Capture current baseline KPIs: MTTR, FCR rate, SLA adherence, and ticket volume by category

 - Define what success looks like in measurable terms before any vendor conversations begin